mrbaiel/Restful-Flask-project/README.md

 # Restful-Flask-project
-I created a RESTful application using Flask
+I created the backend part of the RESTful application using Flask